ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/actions.md

 You can use GitHub Actions to build multi-architecture images with Docker Build Cloud as your builder.
 You can also use GitHub Actions to build Arm images.

-Currently, GitHub Actions do not offer Arm systems for running actions.
+As of March 2024, GitHub Actions do not offer Arm systems for running actions.
 You can use Docker Build Cloud to build Arm images and multi-architecture images.

 ## Before you begin